annashipman/annashipman.github.io/_posts/2024-01-14-learnings-on-strategy-work.md

 This was not just an engineering problem, so I asked two of my colleagues in product to work with me on this.
 This was great, as their understanding and challenge helped the work be much better.

 We also talked to a wide range of people to get their input.
 We conducted about 50 internal interviews and I also had about 10 conversations with external companies to understand how they did it.
-Working as a team with other poeple made it possible to have that many conversations and to learn more from them.
+Working as a team with other people made it possible to have that many conversations, and bought a lot of learning and diverse thinking.

 ### You need to bring everyone else on the journey with you